State Department of Corrections director announces retirement

-OKLAHOMA CITY — Oklahoma Department of Corrections Director Scott Crow on Monday announced his retirement.
+OKLAHOMA CITY — Oklahoma Department of Corrections Director Scott Crow announced his retirement on Monday.

 Crow’s last day as director will be Oct.
 31.

-Crow joined ODOC in April 1996 following a career in law enforcement, with roles ranging from officer to leadership.
+Crow joined the DOC in April 1996 following a career in law enforcement, with roles ranging from officer to leadership.

-In December 2019, Gov. Kevin Stitt appointed Crow as the agency’s director, removing the interim title.
+In December 2019, Gov. Kevin Stitt appointed Crow the agency’s director, removing the interim title.

 “I take pride in knowing I am leaving the agency in better shape than it was when I became director, and the staff should receive all of the credit for that,” Crow said in a news release.
 “For three years, I have been fortunate enough to lead the thousands of talented professionals in this agency.”